 Making History for 100 Years

 The first organization for Democratic women in Washington, DC, WNDC opened its doors near the White House in 1924.
-The Club provided a social setting for political dialogue between visiting Democrats and residents of the District of Columbia, who were excluded from national suffrage, and continue to be denied full representation.
+The Club provided a social setting for political dialogue between visiting Democrats and local residents who had been excluded from national suffrage — and who continue to be denied full representation to this day.